safakcavas/safakcavas/README.md

 - 👋 Hi, I’m @safakcavas
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in frontend development-mobile development
-- 🌱 I’m currently learning ... react.js
+- 🌱 I’m currently learning ... react-native
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...